Ishpeming, Michigan

 Ishpeming (/ˈɪʃpəmɪŋ/ ISH-pə-ming) is a city in Marquette County, Michigan, United States.
 Located in the Upper Peninsula, the population was 6,140 at the 2020 census, less than it was in the 1950s and 1960s when the iron ore mines employed more workers.
 A statue of a Native American figure, erected in 1884 in the small town square, is referred to as Old Ish.

 Ishpeming Township is located to the northwest of the city but is administratively autonomous.
-Ishpeming is considered the birthplace of organized skiing in the United States and is the home to the National Ski Hall of Fame.
+Ishpeming is considered the birthplace of organized skiing in the United States and is home to the National Ski Hall of Fame.
 The city was also prominently featured in the 2010 documentary Catfish.

 The name Ishpeming comes from ishpiming 'above, in the air, on high'.

 Geography

 Ishpeming is in central Marquette County, 15 mi west of Marquette, the county seat.
 It is bordered to the east by the city of Negaunee.
 According to the United States Census Bureau, Ishpeming has a total area of 9.35 sqmi, of which 8.74 sqmi are land and 0.61 sqmi, or 6.50%, are water.
 Ishpeming's elevation is 1436 ft above mean sea level, which is over 800 ft higher than that of nearby Lake Superior.
 The highlands of Ishpeming and the surrounding area, including the city of Negaunee to its east, receive an unusually high yearly average of lake-effect snow.